dmohl/Fog/readme.md

         <| fun m -> m.GetBody<TestRecord>().Name
         <| fun ex m -> raise ex

-To use topics in a pub/sub type of scenario, use the something like the following to subscribe:
+To use topics in a pub/sub type of scenario, use something like the following to subscribe:

     Subscribe "topictest2" "AllTopics4"
         <| fun m ->